akando42/next-map/public/content/posts/12-26/index.md

 tags: ['Israel','Italy','China','Egypt','Rome','China','Moses','Hannibal','Mao Zedong',Spykman World','Nicholas Spykman']
 published: true
 ---
+Belief is a powerful force that gives meaning to life beyond the mundane existence for most common people, making people push themselves to their limit.

+Moses, Hannibal and Maozedong knew how to tap into these powerful forces and pull off the impossible but it is also a dangerous force that can wreak destruction beyond imagination.
 ### Egyptian and the Way Out from Slavery With Moses

 ![Giza to Sinai](content/posts/12-26/Giza_to_Sinai.png)